As a global academic publisher, IOP Publishing needs seamless ways to offer its content digitally to academic subscribers around the world.

 “An existing customer wants to access our federated system using the SAML protocol.
 OpenAthens Keystone supports SAML, so this will be a configuration exercise.
 But with our previous software it would have been impossible to do.
 So Keystone is enabling IOP Publishing to be flexible and meet the business needs of its customers"

 In addition, as the RA21 resource access standard is codified and adopted, John believes that Keystone will help in that process.
-“My hope is that OpenAthens will enable us to comply with RA21 without engineering work,” he says.
+“My hope is that OpenAthens federated access management solution will enable us to comply with RA21 without engineering work,” he says.